ResearchComputing/Documentation/docs/cloud/aws/budget-actions/budget-actions.md

 3. (Optional) Under **Notification preferences - Optional**, for **Email recipients**, enter the email addresses that you want the alert to notify.
 Separate multiple email addresses with commas.
 A notification can have up to 10 email addresses.

 4. (Optional) Under **Notification preferences - Optional**, for **Amazon SNS Alerts**, enter the Amazon Resource Name (ARN) for your Amazon SNS topic.
-For instructions on how to create a topic, see <a href="https://docs.aws.amazon.com/cost-management/latest/userguide/create-cost-budget.html" target="_blank">Creating an Amazon SNS topic for budget notifications.</a>
+For instructions on how to create a topic, see [Creating an Amazon SNS topic for budget notifications](https://docs.aws.amazon.com/cost-management/latest/userguide/create-cost-budget.html).

 5. (Optional) Under **Notification preferences - Optional**, for **AWS Chatbot Alerts**, you can configure AWS Chatbot to send budget alerts to an Amazon Chime or Slack chat room.
 You configure these alerts through the AWS Chatbot console.